rotty/tdns-cli/README.md

-After initiating a dynamic DNS update request, if you need to know when the update has propagated to all authoritative nameservers for the affected zone, this `tdns-update` can do that job for you.
+After initiating a dynamic DNS update request, if you need to know when the update has propagated to all authoritative nameservers for the affected zone, this is exactly the job `tdns-update` can do for you.

 `tdns-update` is implemented in Rust, taking advantage of the terrific [`trust-dns`] DNS client library, and uses a single-threaded,